isita/tzwidget/README.md

 tzwidget
 ========

-GeoLocTimeZones module allows you to select a time zone directly on clicking the map or by choosing from a dropdown menu.
+GeoLocTimeZones module allows you to select a time zone directly by clicking the map or by selecting from a dropdown menu.

 Includes: